Created by Gianna Caruso '20

 - Timothy Weiss, SJHS Faculty, Puerto Rico

 On our last day, we went to old San Juan and saw beautiful monuments and breathtaking oceans.
-We went to a fort, and saw old statues that relate to what we were learning at school.
+We went to a fort, and saw historical statues that relate to what we were learning at school.
 We purchased souvenirs at local shops, and had lunch at Mojitos restaurant.
 We then took a 45 minute bus ride to San Juan beach, and it was amazing.

 Describe your typical workday.